mgree/cypress/schedule.md

 The Cypress seminar meets {{ site.meeting_time }} in {{ site.meeting_location }} also via [Zoom](https://stevens.zoom.us/j/96042392165).

-You should be able to access GS 303 with your DuckCard.
+You should be able to access GN 303 with your DuckCard.
 To sign up, choose an empty slot and let <a id="contact" href="mailto:{{
 site.email }}">{{ site.organizer }}</a> know.
 If you're rescheduling, please
 find someone willing to take your place first.